 Meconium is the first stool that baby passes, typically within the first few days after birth.
 Sometimes, baby passes some meconium while still in the uterus, and as baby “practices breathing” by inhaling amniotic fluid, he may inhale meconium.
 In most cases, there are no complications from meconium aspiration syndrome.
 However, sometimes baby can get very sick, and it is one of the leading causes of serious illness and death in newborns.
 (Remember, these cases are rare.
 It’s important to understand the seriousness of complications, but also to understand that in the vast majority of cases, there are no complications or mild ones.)

 Your doctor or midwife will monitor your baby’s health after your due date has passed.
 He or she may ask you to do kick counts at home.
 Other tests may be done in the doctor’s office or at the hospital.
 These include:

 Nonstress Test (NST)

-During a NST, a fetal monitor is attached to your belly.
+During a Nonstress Test, a fetal monitor is attached to your belly.
 You press a button every time you feel your baby move, and the monitor records the baby’s heartbeat.
 Heart rate usually goes up with movement, so comparing these things can give your doctor an idea of how baby is doing.

 Biophysical Profile (BPP)

-We discussed the biophysical profile test last week at 40 weeks pregnancy.
+We discussed the biophysical profile test last week at 40 weeks of pregnancy.
 It is another way of assessing baby’s health.
 Doctors assign a 0, 1, or 2 rating to each of the following categories: